 Here are the recommended measures for growing cannabis:

 Our wonderful green nature is created to a large extent by the existence of the huge sun that hangs in the sky.
-The tremendous light it produces from a distance of 149.5 million km is sufficient to stimulate the plant world Photosynthesis process (Light conversion to food), which is a very important part in the development of chemical processes as it grows.
+The tremendous light it produces from a distance of 149.5 million km is sufficient to stimulate the plant world Photosynthesis process (Converting light into food), which is a very important part of the development of chemical processes as it grows.

 In nature, the life cycle of cannabis begins at the end of winter / early spring, when The germination process And the entire growth takes between 3 and 5 months.

 The growth stage is possible when the days are over Longer than the nights During which the cannabis grows high, sending branches and "satellite leaves" in order to obtain maximal exposure to the sun.
-After June, With the nights getting longer and the days shorter, The plant begins the flowering phase, and after two weeks it is possible to distinguish the flower groups in the area of the joints of the branches and leaves.
+After June, With the nights getting longer and the days shorter, The plant begins the flowering stage, and after two weeks, the flowering groups can be seen in the area of the joints of the branches and leaves.

 For the growers outside, the free and strong sun will transfer the plant all the desired chemical process, from sprouting to flowering.
 Home growers will have to contrast Custom growth lamps To artificially complete the light.

 The light that the human eye sees as white light is actually composed of different colors In different spectra And different temperatures, when plants need and use only part of the full spectrum of light.
 The main part used by the plants is the 'absorption range' of the light waves that reach it and are measured inNanometers.